Iowa State vs. West Virginia College Football Odds, Plays and Insights - NewsBreak

 West Virginia Stats and Trends

-- West Virginia has four wins against the spread in seven games this year.
+- West Virginia has played seven games, with four wins against the spread.

-- The Mountaineers have been underdogs by 7 points or more once this season and covered the spread.
+- The Mountaineers have been underdogs by 7.5 points or more once this year and covered the spread.

-- West Virginia's games this season have hit the over on two of seven set point totals (28.6%).
+- West Virginia's games this year have gone over the total in two out of seven opportunities (28.6%).

-- West Virginia is 3-3 against the spread and 3-3 overall in games when it records more than 17 points.
+- West Virginia is 3-3 against the spread and 3-3 overall in games when it puts up more than 17 points.

-- West Virginia is 3-3 against the spread and 3-3 overall when the team amasses over 262.3 yards.
+- West Virginia is 3-3 against the spread and 3-3 overall when the team piles up more than 262.3 yards.

-- The Mountaineers have turned the ball over three more times (10 total) than the Cyclones have forced a turnover (7) this season.
+- The Mountaineers have turned the ball over 10 times this season, three more turnovers than the Cyclones have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.